How to Use Blew or Blown? (Explained, With Examples)

 What's the past tense of "blow"?

-Verb forms of blow
+Verb forms of 'blow'

-The verb blow, as described by Collins Dictionary: “If the wind blows something somewhere or if it blows there, the wind moves it there: A chill wind blew at the top of the hill.”
-Also, “If you blow, you send out a stream of air from your mouth: Take a deep breath and blow.
+The verb blow, as described by Collins Dictionary: "If the wind blows something somewhere or if it blows there, the wind moves it there: A chill wind blew at the top of the hill."
+Also, "If you blow, you send out a stream of air from your mouth: Take a deep breath and blow."

-perfect continuous I have been blowing I had been blowing I will have been blowing
+I have been blowing • He/she/it has been blowing

 The verb to blow is irregular, since neither of its past tense forms end in -ed, as regular verb forms do.
 Walked, talked, laughed, and played are all examples of regular verb forms in English, since they end in -ed in both their past tense and past participle forms.

-When to use “blew” or “blown”
+When to use blew vs. blown

-blown The storm has blown over.
-Past participle (with helping verb)
+The storm has blown over.

 What's the difference between the two sentences?
 Both are in the past, and so describe actions that have already occurred in time.
 However, the past simple and past participle nevertheless differ from each other in clear ways both structurally, and in their purpose.

-I delivered a blow on his arm.
+• I delivered a blow on his arm.

-To whistle, you need to blow softly.
+• To whistle, you need to blow softly.

-Great winds blow upon high hills.
+• Great winds blow upon high hills.

-The wind blew the sign over.
+• The wind blew the sign over.

-He drew on his cigarette and blew out a stream of smoke.
+• He drew on his cigarette and blew out a stream of smoke.

-The plane was blown up by hijackers.
+• The plane was blown up by hijackers.

 💡Study Tip